You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 FAQs

-Q: Are there alternative treatments for high cholesterol in young adults?
+4. Are there alternative treatments for high cholesterol?

-A: Yes, there are alternative treatments for high cholesterol in young adults, including lifestyle changes and other medications.
+Yes, there are many alternative treatments for high cholesterol, including lifestyle changes such as diet and exercise, as well as other medications such as bile acid sequestrants and fibrates.

 Sources